 “It was a scam,” says Guillaume, a subcontracting manager who lives in Poissy, a suburb of Paris.

 I’ve been following similar incidents since the fall.
 In a report that I wrote in January, HomeAway promised to crack down on phishing and to work with victims to save their vacations.
 But since then, more defrauded renters and homeowners with listings on HomeAway have come forward to tell their stories.

 Rental owners complain that they’re being unfairly blamed for the phishing.
-And customers allege that the company’s attitude is dismissive, that it’s showing little interest in rescuing their ruined vacations or bringing the scammers to justice.
+And customers allege that the company’s attitude is dismissive.
+It’s showing little interest in rescuing their ruined vacations or bringing the scammers to justice.

-HomeAway, which also operates VRBO.com and has a commanding share of the vacation rental market, says that nothing could be further from the truth: It hasn’t been contacted by any law enforcement officials about a phishing case, but if it were, it would fully cooperate with any investigation.
-The company has added phishing warnings to its sites and recently posted a job notice for a director of global fraud prevention to help manage its efforts to “detect, prevent and mitigate fraud and other undesirable events.”
+HomeAway, which also operates VRBO.com and has a commanding share of the vacation rental market, says that nothing could be further from the truth.
+It hasn’t been contacted by any law enforcement officials about a phishing case.
+If it were, it would fully cooperate with any investigation.
+The company has added phishing warnings to its sites.
+Recently it posted a job notice for a director of global fraud prevention to help manage its efforts to “detect, prevent and mitigate fraud and other undesirable events.”

 I tried to reach the victims.
 One of the customers, Guillaume, says that no one from HomeAway has contacted her with a resolution.
-(I brought her case to HomeAway’s attention March 16, and the company says that it has tried to reach her but that she hasn’t responded.)
+(I brought her case to HomeAway’s attention March 16.
+The company says that it has tried to reach her but that she hasn’t responded.)

 Another would-be renter, Tania Rieben, says that the company hasn’t helped her, either.
 HomeAway says that the property manager has offered her a resolution that she hasn’t accepted.